Assess AI Readiness for

 Why AI Readiness Matters for PE

-GPs keep telling me they want to "roll out AI across the portfolio."
-I ask them one question: have you assessed which companies are actually ready?
+GPs keep telling me they want to roll out AI across the portfolio.
+I ask them one question.
+Have you checked which companies are ready?
 The answer is almost always no.

-This matters because AI deployed into an unprepared organization doesn't just underperform.
+AI in an unprepared company doesn't just underperform.
 It fails loudly.
-Teams resist it, data quality makes outputs unreliable, and the CFO pulls the budget after six months of zero ROI.
+People don't use it.
+Bad data produces bad outputs.
+The CFO pulls the budget after six months of zero ROI.
 That's not an AI problem.
-That's a readiness problem.
+It's a readiness problem.

-The firms getting real returns from AI do something simple first.
-They score each portfolio company on five dimensions, rank them by potential impact, and start with the companies where the conditions are right.
-You wouldn't deploy the same operating playbook to every company regardless of context.
+Firms getting real returns from AI do something simple first.
+They score each company on five dimensions, rank them by impact, and start where conditions are right.
+You wouldn't run the same operating playbook at every company.
 AI is no different.

 Five Dimensions of AI Readiness